jerryong89/MTG_Memory_Match/README.md

 Link: https://memory-match.jerry-ong.com

 ## Features
-- Users can click on cards to match the different Magic Cards.
+- Users can click on cards to match the different Magic Cards
 - Users can see a live view of the statistics during the games
     - Games
     - Matches